Rails Migrations in a nutshell

 Seeding databases

-Run rails db:seed to create a record of Post using seed.
+Run rails db:seed to create a record of Posts using seed.

-Creating multiple records with single rails db:seed command.
+Creating multiple records with a single rails db:seed command.

 iterate over the Post using Ruby Times Loop.
 Our db/seed.rb file would look like this;